ashismo/ashismo.github.com/_posts/spring/2016-06-11-Spring-Swagger-Integration.md

 ## Introduction

 Swagger is a simple yet powerful representation of your RESTful API.
 Swagger is an open source software.
 With a Swagger-enabled API, you get interactive documentation.Swagger supports almost every modern programming language and deployment environment.
+From Swagger-UI, developer can test the exposed REST services as well.

 ## Steps to write code